zearp/OptiHack/text/BIOS_STUFF.md

 Verify that your microcodes are up to date with [InSpectre](https://www.majorgeeks.com/files/details/inspectre.html).

-## Windows for those that don't want it
-So you're like me and not spend any time in Windows and also don't want to install it on your machine.
-Well you're in luck!
-There is a way to create a Windows install that will work on pretty much any computer and runs from a usb drive.
-Don't use anything too slow or you will be in a serious world of lag and pain because the system keeps using 100% of the disk.
-Use an old ssd for best results.

-You'll need:
-* [Rufus](https://rufus.ie) - Totally free but can not create Windows To Go installs on ssd's only usb sticks.
-* [WinToUSB](https://www.easyuefi.com/wintousb/) - To create the Windows To Go disk, the free version will do.
-* Windows 10 media, you can grab a eval version directly from Microsoft using [this](https://tb.rg-adguard.net/public.php) website.

-Create the disk with WinToUSB and boot from it, run Windows Update until there are no more updates.

 ## KVM/AMT/SPI
 Most Dell OptiPlex system have an Intel feature called vPro, this allows for remote management.
 Even when the computer is turned off!
 When I went into the MEBx the first to change the password I noticed sometimes KVM/AMT was not an option or could not be enabled.
 The BIOS was missing some parts.
 This is not an issue because we can update MEBx so these options become available again.